 How INEAS Works

-INEAS is mandated to assess the added benefit and cost effectiveness of health technologies.
-It aims to provide rigorous and evidence-based recommendations to inform decision makers on pharmaceuticals and other technologies’ uptake and use.
-INEAS currently focuses on technologies that are likely to have a major cost or an important impact on the Tunisian Health System.
+INEAS is mandated to assess health technologies using scientific methods such as systematic reviews, cost effectiveness and budget impact analyses etc. It aims to provide decision makers with rigorous and evidence-based recommendations to facilitate and inform coverage decisions.
+INEAS currently focuses on innovative technologies that are likely to have a major cost or an important impact on the Tunisian Health System.

 Knowledge Transfer and Dissemination